 It’s not always easy to predict consumer demand, particularly in the current economic climate, which leaves businesses at risk of having insufficient or excess stock.

 Yet, automated inventory management software can play a crucial role, giving businesses complete visibility, in real-time, over their stock levels – even those held with third-party logistics providers.
-Further capabilities include analyzing sales patterns to help predict supply and demand; the automation of product listings based on inventory counts; and rechannelling marketing budget towards in-stock items.
+Further capabilities include analysing sales patterns to help predict supply and demand; the automation of product listings based on inventory counts; and rechannelling marketing budget towards in-stock items.

 According to research by Accenture, one of the most significant drivers of change within the logistics industry is customer expectations3, with 91% of companies acknowledging that customers are now asking for end-to-end logistics services handled by a single provider.
 Beyond traditional services like freight forwarding and customs brokerage, customers are now looking for logistics providers to also cover additional services such as reverse logistics, e-commerce management and analytics capabilities.